dsp2003/clef/README.md

 Third-party mods merged with CLeF
 ---------------------------------

-Note: THIS IS NOT A MODPACK, as the merged mods are not simply copy-pasted, but rebalanced, rearranged and tightly integrated with the rest of the content, hence they WILL CONFLICT WITH ORIGINAL MODS.
+CLeF is not a classic "modpack", as the merged mods are not simply copy-pasted, but rebalanced, rearranged and tightly integrated with the rest of the content, hence they will conflict with original mods.
+Use these only if you're not planning to install CLeF.

 + http://community.playstarbound.com/resources/2142/ - Emeralds! (by Serverator)
 + http://community.playstarbound.com/resources/2498/ - More Screen Resolutions (by eurosat7)